elizabethdrew/networth-tracker-project/notes/ProjectInfo.md

 - **Docker**: Manages containerized instances of services.
 - **Kubernetes**: Orchestration platform for automating deployment, scaling, and management of containerized applications.
 - **Helm & Helmfile**: Tools for managing and deploying applications on Kubernetes.

+## Next Steps:

+### Account Service

+- **Enhanced Testing**: Develop comprehensive tests for account and balance management functionalities to ensure robustness and reliability.
+- **Editable Balance Entries**: Consider implementing editable balance entries with mechanisms for tracking changes and rollback capabilities.

+### User Service

+- **Continuous Testing Improvement**: Identify and implement enhancements in testing strategies to cover edge cases and improve code reliability.

+### ISA Service

+- **Implementing Comprehensive Testing**: Establish a thorough testing framework to validate all aspects of the ISA service.
+- **Change History and Rollback**: Explore the feasibility of maintaining a log of updates for change history tracking and potential rollback capabilities.
+- **User Communication Strategy**: Develop methods for effectively communicating errors, warnings, and informational messages to users.
+This includes implementing retrieval functions and a dedicated message service.

+### Overall Application Development

+- **Net Worth Calculation**: Implement a feature to calculate and display the user's total net worth by aggregating balances across different accounts.
+- **Handling Historical ISA Accounts**: Develop strategies for updating historical ISA accounts that no longer receive deposits but require updates for other factors.
+- **Transfers Between Accounts**: Design a system to manage transfers between accounts, especially within ISA accounts, ensuring compliance with financial regulations.
+- **Percentage Ownership for Net Worth Calculation**: Incorporate percentage ownership considerations into net worth calculations to accurately reflect shared account ownership.
+- **Account Value and Balance Information**: Evaluate the benefits of providing users with real-time account value and balance information.
+- **Asset and Liability Management**: Establish robust rules for categorizing and managing assets and liabilities within the application.

+### Future Considerations

+- **User Experience Enhancement**: Focus on improving the user interface and overall user experience.
+- **Scalability and Performance**: Assess and enhance the scalability and performance of the application to handle increased user load and data volume.
+- **Regulatory Compliance**: Ensure continuous compliance with financial regulations and data privacy laws.

+## Learning Outcomes